BreastScreen Australia report shows new cases of breast cancer in women are remaining stable

 The new report also shows stable figures for recall screening for first-time participants - of 11% of participants who screened for the first time, 4% attending a subsequent screen, and had a screening mammogram result indicating they should be recalled for further investigation.
 These rates are similar to those in 2019.

-Aboriginal and Torres Strait Islander women aged 50–74 has lower incidence rate of breast cancer than non-Indigenous women (284 compared with 314 new cases per 100,000 women, with a 36% turn-out for screening in the indigenous group.
+Aboriginal and Torres Strait Islander women aged 50–74 have a lower incidence rate of breast cancer than non-Indigenous women (284 compared with 314 new cases per 100,000 women, with a 36% turn-out for screening in the indigenous group.1

 About BreastScreen Australia – Australia’s national breast cancer screening program.
 It aims to reduce illness and death from breast cancer through an organised approach to the early detection of breast cancer, using screening mammography to detect unsuspected breast cancer in women.
 Early detection provides an opportunity for early treatment, which can reduce illness and death.
 Women aged 40 and over are eligible for free mammograms every 2 years.